-Whether you've never been to the Catskills or you have it bookmarked in your phone, chances are, some of the things that keep you coming back are the unique experiences, and cool new places and spaces you discover each time you visit.
+Whether you've never been to the Catskills or are returning for another unforgettable trip, chances are, some of the things that intrigue you or keep you coming back are the unique experiences, and cool new places and spaces you discover each time you visit.
 That random antique store where you found a vintage Hudson Bay blanket, a cool brewery in a garden that feels like stumbling into a fairy tale, finding cool new Catskills restaurants serving up something hot and fresh.

 These are your Catskills, the place where you're going to have your next best vacation and this is your adventure.

 Stay: Experience Victorian architecture firsthand at The Stewart House, built in 1883 above the Hudson River's banks and now home to a nine-room boutique hotel.
 Rooms feature exposed brick, wood floors, plush linens, and locally made bath amenities.

 Do: Visit the Thomas Cole National Historic Site in Catskill to check out the latest exhibitions at the former home of Hudson River School of Art Founder Thomas Cole.
 Or check for art classes held by the Athens Cultural Center, just steps from the Stewart House.
 Our region offers an array of arts and culture events!

 Eat: The old opera house tucked among the brick storefronts of downtown Athens houses Crossroads Brewing Company.
 The craft brewery’s creations supply 10 rotating taps, with a full menu to fuel lazy afternoons at the pub.
 Pair the crisp Crossroads Lager with their mac ‘n’ cheese.